How to Play a Blu-ray Disc on QuickTime on Mac

 When you are done configuring settings, you'd better know what you are doing here, otherwise leave them as their default values.

 Step 3: Start the Process of Converting MKV to Premiere Pro Editable Format

-Before you start the process, select a save path on your machine to store the output video files via "Output Folder" field in the bottom side of the program window.
+Before you start the process, select a save path on your machine to store the output video files via "Destination" field in the bottom side of the program window.